adamcunnington/Bible/README.md

 3. Set the `ESV_API_TOKEN` environment variable (either explicitly or implicitly via a ./.env file).

 #### Installation
-1. Install the application locally (a virtual environment will be created for you) with `make install`.
+1. Install the application locally (a virtual environment will be created) with `make install`.

 #### Execution
 1. Run the application locally with `make run-local`.

 ### 2. Docker Instructions
-You can run the application inside of a docker container.
+The application can also be ran inside of a docker container.
 No dependencies are required other than docker.

 #### Pre Requisites
 1. Clone the repo.